samderlust/async_queue/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/samderlust)

-# Async Queue - ensure list of async task perform in order
+# Async Queue - ensure list of async task execute in order

-This dart package ensure your pack of async task perform in order, one after the other.
+This dart package ensure your pack of async task execute in order, one after the other.

 ## Features

 - (Normal Queue) Add multiple jobs into queue before firing
 - (Auto Queue) Firing job as soon as any job is added to the queue
-- (Both) Option to add queue listener that happens before or after execute every job
+- (Both) Option to add queue listener that emits events that happen in the queue

 ## Installing and import the library: